Teebusch/presentations/README.md

   + The slides are in `Journal-Club-Bayes.pdf`.
   + The main part of the analysis is in the R Notebook `loveAnalysis.Rmd`.
 You can view a live version of it [here](http://rpubs.com/teebusch/jc-bayesgcm).

+## Lectures

+#### Environmental Influences on Language Development in Children with Hearing Loss
+Part of MSc-level course in special needs education (SPED4001)
+18 November 2020, University of Oslo (online)

+#### Data Logging & Sound Classification in Hearing Aids and CIs
+Part of MSc-level course in Audiology
+May 2017, KU Leuven

 ## Conference Presentations during my PhD